OneMoreSummer/academic-kickstart/content/post/aussie-test-best-v-best-how-many-q1s-how-many-q4s/index.md

 We see a similar Q4 bias within the top 50 Australian Test Batters (by runs) but not an H2 bias.
 All other BQs are under-represented, especially Q1s.
 This Q1 under-representation of batters aligns with findings in English Test cricket.
 It doesn’t align for Q4s however, where Q2s and Q3s are slightly more frequent.

 ![](top-50-australian-test-bowlers-player-matches-.png)

+Within the bowling cohort there is again a Q4 bias within the top 50 Australian Test Bowlers (by wickets) but again not an H2 effect (Q3 have the lowest representation).
+The Q4 bias is lower for bowlers than for Australian batters.
+This Q4 bowler bias aligns well with the findings within the top 50 English Test Bowlers too.